 The holidays can be a social landmine.
 There are so many emotions and expectations tied up in gift-giving.
 Rather than risk offending someone, we often go overboard and end up with a gift list nearly as long as Santa’s.

 Whether your budget is stretched thin or you have had it up to here with Christmas commercialism, there are simple ways to reduce the number of gifts you’re giving without looking like a skinflint.

 I’m talking about the people you give to out of habit or obligation.
 The nephew you haven’t seen in three years who never says thank you for the holiday check?
 Cross him off the list.
-The neighbor who moved in 2008 and is your Facebook friend now?
+The neighbors who moved in 2008 and are your Facebook friends now?
 They don’t need a gift either.

 Likely, many of the people who fall into the casual acquaintance category aren’t expecting a gift and won’t even notice if you stop mailing them the annual fruitcake.